So uh, what are French macarons?

 Will my macarons last in the mail?

 Yes.
 We package your order to last while it is in transit in the mail.
 If your macarons get delayed in shipping or you feel that they aren't fresh when you receive them (usually meaning are overly crumbly), please reach out and let us know at firstname.lastname@example.org.

 Do you make custom order macarons?

 Yes!
 Fill out our custom order inquiry form so we can get in touch!

 Yes!
 Email us at email@example.com

 How long do macarons last?

-We recommend leaving them in the freezer until ready to serve for ultimate freshness.
+We ship our macarons sealed and frozen, which helps keep them fresh for their journey to you.
+We recommend putting them in the freezer until ready to serve for ultimate freshness.
 This way, they last at least a month.
-Let them sit out for about a half hour before eating.
+Let them sit out for about 15 before eating.
 They’ll also stay fresh about a week in the fridge.
-Macarons tend to get stale when left out too long.
+Macarons tend to get crumbly and crunchy when left out too long.

 Can you make (insert your crazy flavor here) flavor?